-If you are hankering for a waterfall hike or scenic overlook, we have a treat for you.
-Take a waterfall road trip through Illinois that you’ll never forget.
+If you are hankering for a hike or scenic overlook to see Illinois waterfalls, we have a treat for you.
 This is the best vacation you can take if you love nature, scenic views, and fresh air.
 These six waterfalls in southern Illinois are some of the best in the state.
 You can check them out below.

-With so many great waterfalls in southern Illinois, we are just getting the party started.
 Are there any other stops you would make on this waterfall road trip?
 If so, please share them with us in the comments.
-Also, if you have a favorite waterfall in Illinois that you enjoy visiting, please share that with us as well.

-For more Shawnee National Forest waterfalls, check out 10 more hidden waterfalls in Illinois that everyone enjoys.
+For more Shawnee National Forest waterfalls, check out these 9:

 More to Explore